rvdz/hapycolor/README.md

 hapycolor -f <path/to/file>
 ```

-The full details of Hapycolor's command line features are available
+The full documentation of Hapycolor's cli can be found by running:
-by running:

 ```sh
 hapycolor --help